valrus/small-clever-rooms/_containers/essays/unicode.md

 The most obvious way to encode Unicode code points (that is, turn them into bytes so that a computer can handle them) is just to take as many bytes per character as are required to get numbers up to 1,114,112.
 Every bit doubles the number of characters we can support, so at eight bits per byte, three bytes suffices with plenty of margin for error.
 But computers tend to do things in groups of powers of two; for [that and other reasons](http://stackoverflow.com/questions/10143836/why-is-there-no-utf-24), the most straightforward Unicode encoding, UTF-32, is a fixed-width encoding that uses four bytes per character.
 (UTF stands for Unicode Transformation Format; 32 refers to the number of bits used for each character.)

 Encoding in UTF-32 is as simple as using ASCII or a single-byte encoding.
 A character's UTF-32 value is just the bytes representing a number equal to its code point.
 That's nice because it's easy.
 It's less nice because it uses four bytes for _every character_, which is a pretty big waste of space.
-Here's what bytes are used to encode the word "text" in UTF-32, with underlines to group together the multiple bytes corresponding to each character:
+Here's what bytes are used to encode the word "text." in UTF-32, with underlines to group together the multiple bytes corresponding to each character:

-<code><u>00 00 00 74</u> <u>00 00 00 65</u> <u>00 00 00 78</u> <u>00 00 00 74</u></code>
+<code><u>00 00 00 74</u> <u>00 00 00 65</u> <u>00 00 00 78</u> <u>00 00 00 74</u> <u>00 00 00 46</u></code>

 Compare that with the four bytes needed for ASCII way earlier in this essay.
 UTF-32 is almost the same thing, but with a bunch of extra zeroes which convey no useful information.<sup id="ref6"><a href="#foot6" class="ref"></a></sup>